Research on Participatory Design in Architecture:

 • What are the tools for participation to communicate more openly in the process and how can this affect the use of conventional design tools and representation methods?

 • To what extent does the architect need to embrace the voice of client/ user/ wider public, to investigate their underlying interest/ awareness, yet maintain his/ her status as a professional and a guiding role?

 To design the design process

-To improve the quality of public space and to introduce more recreational facilities were the primary design agenda.
-Using participatory design was the key focus and how architects can use different engagement tools to achieve a more comprehensive design outcome was being explored in this project.
+To improve the quality of public space and to introduce local tourism facilities will be the primary design agenda.
+Yet, the methodology and effectiveness of participatory design will be the focus and how architects can use different engagement tools to achieve a more comprehensive design outcome will be explored in this course.